polyaxon/polyaxon/site/docs/management/runs-dashboard/info.md

 ## Overview

-All runs in Polyaxon have some similar characteristics, based on the [component/operation specification](/docs/core/specification/):
+All runs in Polyaxon has some similar characteristics, based on the [component/operation specification](/docs/core/specification/):
    * name, description, and tags
    * inputs/outputs